 Mental health and wellbeing are the unseen current that flows through our society.
-What we see on the surface when we wave to our neighbour, chat with a co-worker, or read about a celebrity may be a deceptive calm surface over turbulent waters.
-Mental ill health can affect anyone and likely will at some point in time.
-Across one year in the UK, one in four people will experience some form of mental health issue.
+What we see on the surface when we wave to our neighbour, chat with a co-worker, or read about a celebrity may be a deceptive calm over turbulent waters.
+Ill mental health can affect anyone and likely will at some point in time; over one year in the UK, 1 in 4 people will experience some form of mental health issue.
 This statistic was recorded in 2016, and with COVID-19 we have seen these numbers rise.
-Mind – a charity dedicated to providing advice, support and empowering people experiencing a mental health issue – completed a survey of 16,000 people in the UK to better understand the impact of lock down and coronavirus on people’s mental health.
+Mind – a charity dedicated to providing advice, support and empowering people experiencing a mental health issue – completed a survey of 16,000 people in the UK to better understand the impact of lockdown and coronavirus on people’s mental health.

-Here are some confronting statistics that we think highlight the urgency of our situation:
+Here are some confronting statistics that we think highlight the urgency of the situation:

-- 60% of adults and over two thirds of young people have said their mental health has gotten worse during lockdown.
+- 60% of adults and over two thirds of young people said their mental health has been worse during lockdown.

 - Over half of adults with no prior experience with ill mental health reported their mental health got worse during this period.